- Age: 30

 Country of Residence:

-There would be no genuine sexual liberation for women, girls, and young people without access to comprehensive sexual and reproductive health information, better and safer contraceptives, and the right to safe, legal abortion.
-We, young people, must wake up, come together, and fight for the future we want.
+While the world seeks sexual liberation, there would be no genuine sexual liberation for women, girls, young people and sexual minorities without access to comprehensive sexual and reproductive health and rights information, better and safer contraception, the right to safe, legal abortion, and most importantly, a gender sensitive approach to solving problems.
+We, young people, must wake up, come together, and fight for the world we want to see.

 - Olabode Ekerin

 Olabode Ekerin was born and raised in Nigeria.
 He received a Bachelor of Medicine and Bachelor of Surgery from Lagos State University in 2019.
 As State Clinical Mentor at the State AIDS and STI Control Program in Kaduna State, he coordinate state-wide activities on the HIV prevention and treatment program in the Kaduna State, Nigeria.
 He also provides on-site clinical training to health care workers on HIV treatment and the treatment of tuberculosis and other opportunistic diseases while also assisting them to identify key bottlenecks affecting patients’ access to antiretroviral therapy (ART) and helping them with direct patient care as needed.

 Olabode is the Project Director at the WiseUp Initiative for Good Health and Community Development, a youth led organization he founded in his 5th year in medical school where he supervises the designing, planning, implementation, monitoring, and evaluation of sexual and reproductive health projects, with a specific focus on sexual and reproductive health education, contraception and condoms, peer support, and pediatric/youths to adult HIV care and treatment transitions.

 Currently, he is leading a nationwide advocacy for the training of health professions students with an inclusive curriculum that will cater for the health of LGBT people in Nigeria.

 What ignited your pursuit for gender equality?